 I hope these above mentioned fundamentals will help you edge ever closer to your marathon goals.

-He who would ignite a fire in others, must himself glow.
+He who would ignite a fire in others, must himself glow – Dr. Joe Vigil

-I wish you blessings and health in your next marathon attempt.
 Practice your pace, focus on your recovery, hydration and nutrition.
-Listen to what your body is telling you.
+Also listen to what your body is telling you.